robbert-harms/MDT/docs/install.rst

     $ mdt-list-devices

-This should print a list of CL enabled devices in your computer.
+This should print a list of OpenCL devices in your computer.
 If this returns nothing you may be lacking OpenCL drivers for your machine.
 Please refer to the section :ref:`faq_no_opencl_device_found` for help on this problem.